anzilsystems/beba-laravel-sdk/README.md

 # beba Shipping API

-Laravel Library for implementing **PikieGlobal** Services in Kenya and Ghana
+This is a Laravel library for implementing Pickup and Delivery Services in in Kenya and Ghana on the `beba` API.
+This is developed on sandbox (testing) mode.
+To go live contact `Anzil Software Ltd` on <api@anzilsystems.com>.

-## About Anzil Software Ltd

-[Anzil Software Ltd](https://www.anzilsystems.com) is a Software Company based in Westlands, Nairobi, Kenya that specializes in USSD, SMS, APIs, Web and Mobile applications.
-Anzil has keen interest in shipping, e-commerce, payments and custom ERP systems.
-We recognize that developers, ecommerce stores and courier companies need an elaborate API to facilitate pickup and delivery services.

-## Introduction
+### Introduction

 BebaAPI is a product of [Anzil Software Ltd](https://www.anzilsystems.com) that provides an elaborate API to allow developers, shipping companies, an e-commerce stores integrate pickup and delivery functionality into their applications.
 [PikieGlobal](https://www.pikieglobal.com) implements bebaAPI to provide a reliable platform for delivering products to customers from virtually any online shop or business through our network of courier companies and riders.
 Pikie intends to create a network of Partners throughout Africa to expand its reach to millions of customers intending to transport cargo within a country (inland).

-## Configuration
+### Configuration

 At your project root, create a .env file and in it set the client key, client secret and endpoint url